 Counter-Strike: Global Offensive, CS: GO is another popular choice, with its fast-paced, shooting action.
 CS: GO has become extremely popular since its inception in 2012.
 There are quite a few tournaments for CS: GO.
 Of relevance to US and Canadian fans, there is the exceptional ELeague CS: GO 2017 Atlanta, with an incredible prize pool of one million dollars!
 The 2018 edition takes place in New York.
 More than a million unique users viewed the ELeague Major grand finals on Twitch alone, and 3.6 million viewers on TSB.
 The PGL Major Kraków, Poland 2017 reached a peak viewership of almost 1.9 million and is worth a mention.
 The current version of CS: GO is the fourth in the series.
 There are two opposing teams, the Terrorist and Counter-Terrorist teams.
 It’s a battle to the death, with high stakes for the winning team, and rich payouts for those betting on that team.
 CS: GO is the choice for die-hard fans.
 It is considered to be more violent, competitive and aggressive than most of the other eSports games out there.

-Overwatch is in the same category and similar vein as Counter-Strike: Global Offensive, and a favourite shooter combat game, Overwatch involves two teams of six players per team.
+Overwatch is in the same category and similar vein as Counter-Strike: Global Offensive, and a favorite shooter combat game, Overwatch involves two teams of six players per team.
 Players choose a character from a list of 25 options at the outset of the game.
 The groups of heroes each have unique, varying styles of movement, abilities and skills.
 The characters have different roles to perform and challenges to face throughout the game to stand a chance of winning.
 There are four categories, Offense, Defense, Attack and Support.
-A select few heroic players will have their names immortalised in the eSports Hall of Fame!
+A select few heroic players will have their names immortalized in the eSports Hall of Fame!
 The Overwatch League Season One, held in Los Angeles, USA from January to June, is the most lavish North American event with US$1.3 million in prize money for the winners.
 The viewership during the first week rocketed to 10 million followers tuning to watch the Overwatch League on streaming platforms.
 The total concurrent viewership on MLG and Twitch peaked at 437,000 for the match of the century between Dallas Fuel and Seoul Dynasty.

 Call of Duty